Perturbative Analysis of Quasi-periodic Patterning of Transmon Quantum Computers: Enhancement of Many-Body Localization: Conclusion

-{\em Summary:} We have demonstrated that it is possible to localize a many body quantum computing system without the use of random disorder but rather with a deterministically designed, nonperiodic potential.
+We have demonstrated that it is possible to localize a many-body quantum computing system without the use of random disorder but rather with a deterministically designed, nonperiodic potential.
 We believe that the disorder potential we studied here is not yet optimal and that meticulous frequency pattern engineering should play a crucial role in the design of future quantum computing architectures.
 Our new perturbation-theory scheme can be used as a guide for the properties a frequency pattern should possess or avoid.
-Despite the limited accuracy of our perturbation scheme, we have demonstrated that it is possible to obtain useful analytical results for the Walsh-Hadamard coefficients of large many-body systems.
-We believe that accuracy can ultimately be improved with a renormalized perturbation theory.
-Finally, we need to stress out that the results for the $2\times 20$ lattice are well beyond the realm of what is attainable with exact diagonalization techniques.
+Despite the limited accuracy of the MP perturbation scheme, we have demonstrated that it is possible to obtain useful analytical results for the Walsh-Hadamard coefficients of large many-body systems.
+We believe that accuracy can ultimately be improved with a renormalized perturbation theory in the anharmonicity.
+Finally, we need to stress that the results for the $2\times 20$ lattice are beyond the realm of what is attainable with exact diagonalization techniques, and of course the $2\times 2000$ lattice even far more so.
 The main impediment for increasing the size further is the exponential scaling of the number of Walsh-Hadamard coefficients themselves, which is $2^N$.
-However, if we instead restrict the calculation to only low-weight coefficients with small correlation range, then the main hurdle is the calculation of the tensors $\mathcal{S}$ and $\mathcal{D}$ which scale only polynomially with lattice size, but with a high power $\sim N^4$.
+However, if we instead restrict the calculation to only low-weight coefficients with small correlation range, then we can obtain reliable results using the RS scheme for extremely large systems, without any compromise in accuracy, as long as we remain in the desired localized regime.

-We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG) under Germany's Excellence Strategy Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 390534769.